 I introduced you to a “klepsydra” or “water-thief”, which was an ancient Greek way of measuring time using water.
 We talked about how these, along with sundials, are the oldest known time-keeping instruments.

 A presocratic philosopher called Empedocles used a klepsydra as an analogy for respiration when trying to describe and understand the process.
-I gave you each a bowl, a cup and some water, and asked you in groups to create your own klepsydra.
-You all came up with different ways to do this, some of which were very ingenious, and some of which were exactly like the ancient Greek ones I then went on to show you.
+You each got a bowl, a cup and some water, and created your own klepsydra at home. (hopefully without too much mess!).

 We also talked about how Empedocles came up with the idea of the four elements of air, water, fire and earth being the basis of all things – contrasting with Thales, who thought that everything was made of water.